Accolades 25th Business Leader of the Year Award Luncheon

 Annually since 1993, the Accolades Business Leader of the Year & Annual Awards luncheon has been hosted to celebrate the accomplishments of the Southern Colorado Women’s Chamber of Commerce, its members, supporters and the women in business community overall.

-The luncheon offers an expanded format with emceed program remarks, a keynote speaker, limited edition publications, well-earned recognitions and a fundraiser to support the SCWCC Foundation.
+The luncheon offers an expanded format with emceed program remarks, a keynote speaker, limited edition publications, well-earned recognitions and a silent auction to support the SCWCC Foundation.
 Save the third-Tuesday-in-August date for this special event, and check back here for added details as the event approaches!